cybergarage/go-job/doc/overview.md

 # Overview

-This document provides a detailed overview of `` go-job’s features and architecture. `go-job `` is a flexible and extensible job scheduling and execution library for Go, supporting arbitrary function execution, custom scheduling, job monitoring, priority queuing, and distributed operation.
+This document provides a detailed overview of `` go-job’s features and usage. `go-job `` is a flexible and extensible job scheduling and execution library for Go, supporting arbitrary function execution, custom scheduling, job monitoring, priority queuing, and distributed operation.

+## Features

+`go-job` provides:

+- Arbitrary function registration

+- Rich scheduling options

+- Prioritized and scalable execution

+- Strong observability

+- Pluggable, distributed storage

+Use it to build robust, scalable job systems in Go.

-## Arbitrary Function Execution
+### Arbitrary Function Execution

 `go-job` allows registration and execution of **any** function using Go’s `any` type for arguments and results.